5 Tips To Survive Turbulent Markets And Come Out Ahead…

 Instead of getting caught up in the moment, watching your stocks every single day, take a step back.
 Take a walk, take a deep breath, and clear your mind.
 Then come back and reevaluate your positions.
 Once you do that, here are five tips to keep in mind…

 1. Separate your emotions from the market.
 This is probably the most important tip, yet the hardest for investors to do.
-If you find yourself scrambling to buy stocks when the market is rallying, or if you feel the need to bail on a big down day, then you know you’re investing with too much emotion.
+If you find yourself scrambling to buy stocks when the market is rallying or feel the need to bail on a big down day, you know you’re investing with too much emotion.

 2. List the reasons why you bought the stock in the first place.

 What fundamentals or catalysts attracted you to this company, and what were your expectations?
 Maybe it was a low stock price compared with earnings or book value.
 Or a high dividend yield.
 Or double-digit earnings or revenue growth.
 Whatever the case might be, write it down.
-That way, you can refer to these factors when the stock hits your exit criteria.
+You can refer to these factors when the stock hits your exit criteria.

 If you don’t have high conviction in your positions — even if they’ve fallen heavily from their highs — that probably means you’ve allocated more cash to that stock than you’re comfortable with.
 You shouldn’t have devoted very much of your portfolio to that stock.